Omj3579/my-multilingual-site-production/src/Project structure/plastic-injection.md

   - In-depth look at our injection moulding capabilities, including machine range, tooling, and quality control.
 - **Features:**
   1. Advanced machinery for small to large parts
-  2. Precision tooling and mold design
+  2. Precision tooling and Mould design
   3. Rigorous quality assurance at every stage

 ---